 Our Global Work

 The Society now works in a range of countries with partners including charities, private companies, universities and farmer associations, strengthening dairying from farm level to national level, to improve the incomes and food security of vulnerable people.
 Support ranges from technical advice in cattle fertility, health and genetics, to strengthening livestock information services and extension worker capacity, to providing training and improving access to inputs and finance for farmers at the base of the dairy value chain.
-We currently lead three focused Dairy for Development projects - in Rwanda, Malawi and Ethiopia - generously funded by Jersey Overseas Aid.
+We currently lead four focused Dairy for Development projects - in Rwanda, Malawi, Ethiopia and Zambia - generously funded by Jersey Overseas Aid.
+In addition, the Society acts as a technical partner to an additional (similarly funded) project in Nepal.
 We also work with international and national stakeholders to support cutting-edge dairy cattle research and policy dialogue.
 See Country Projects and Our Global Work pages for more information.